infinitered/ignite-maps/README.md

 5. Write tests for those changes
 6. Submit a pull request back upstream

+## Premium Support

+[Ignite](https://infinite.red/ignite) and [ignite-maps](https://github.com/infinitered/ignite-maps), as open source projects, are free to use and always will be.
+[Infinite Red](https://infinite.red/) offers premium Ignite and ignite-maps support and general mobile app design/development services.
+Email us at [hello@infinite.red](mailto:hello@infinite.red) to get in touch with us for more details.

 ## License

 This plugin is licensed MIT by Infinite Red, Inc., and was created by